-Millennia ago, aberrations from Xoriat, the Realm of Madness were driven away from Eberron.
+Millennia ago, aberrations from Xoriat, the Realm of Madness, were driven from Eberron.
 The Gatekeeper druids-mostly orcs-placed powerful dimensional seals throughout Khorvaire to prevent the creatures of Xoriat from returning.
-This history, as well as the magic of the seals' creation, has since been lost to time, and even to the Gatekeepers themselves.
+This history, along with the magic of the seals' creation, has been lost to time, and even to the Gatekeepers themselves.
 Nonetheless, they continue to regard the seals' protection as their sacred mission and use their magics to maintain them.
 As they can't be rebuilt, the seals are slowly deteriorating.